 In adult’s these symptoms can look very different, especially considering the changes in the nature of our daily responsibilities as we get older.
-The symptoms of ADHD in teens and adults are more commonly associated with anxiety, low self-esteem, substance abuse, anger and frustration problems, mood swings, depression, relationship and professional problems.
+The symptoms of ADHD in teens and adults are more commonly associated with anxiety, low self-esteem, anger and frustration problems, mood swings, depression, relationship and professional problems.

 ADD Versus ADHD